Ramipril for high blood pressure

 - Capsules: 1.25 mg, 2.5 mg, 5 mg, 10 mg

-- If your child is taking more than one medicine to reduce their blood pressure, your doctor may suggest that they take different medicines at different times of the day.
+If your child is taking more than one medicine, your doctor may suggest that they are given at different times of the day.
 Your doctor will help you plan this.

 How much should I give?